 Le pain d'épices, or pain d'épice, is a classic French gingerbread ('spice bread') in English, mainly made of honey.
 Loaves or slabs of them are sold particularly at Christmas markets around France for the festive season.
 Ideally made in advance, it tastes best a few days' later thanks to the honey.

-Could it be the fragrance from the rye flour?
-Rye flour has an interesting sour and slightly acidic taste but it's also low in gluten.
+Until they realised it was gingerbread.
+What makes gingerbread taste like gingerbread?
+It's the honey, the specific spices (see below) and the rye flour.
+Rye flour has an interesting sour and slightly acidic taste - plus it's also low in gluten.

 Holiday Recipes Best Made in Advance

-This is also a handy recipe to have at the ready during the festive season, as it is best made a couple of days in advance of eating - or even up to a week for the flavours to intensify.
+This is also a handy recipe to have at the ready during the festive season, as it's best made a couple of days in advance of eating - or even up to a week for the flavours to intensify.
 The honey also keeps in the moisture.

 It was also known as 'cake du voyage' as a travelling cake, as it could keep so well over the centuries.
 Wait, it can't keep for centuries.
 (Why do I want to keep that in?)